netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 ___

-### 10) FUTURE GOALS:
+### 10) 🚀 FUTURE GOALS 🚀:

 > SOLVE: Semantic Drift, Cliche, Misnomer, Polysemy, Homonymy, Conjugation, and many more.

 But then "extend" ALPHABITZ "EXTRA_ABILITY" language patterns.
 Similar to ACRONYMS, but with novel, creative, and innovative language patterns - aligned by principles of ALPHABITZ.

-> Because, any language confusion or incompleteness - is an opportunity for AI exactification.
+✅ ANSWER: Because, any language confusion or incompleteness - is an opportunity for AI exactification.

-And we love that!
+💜 And we love that!

 ___